pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

     model = FSDP(model,
         fsdp_auto_wrap_policy=my_auto_wrap_policy)

-Applying the FSDP_auto_wrap_policy, the model would be as follows:
+Applying the fsdp_auto_wrap_policy, the model would be as follows:

 .. code-block:: bash